rihokirss/thatopen-enhanced-camera-controls/README.md

 - 📱 **Touch Support** - Full mobile device support out of the box
 - ⌨️ **Keyboard Modifiers** - Shift for speed boost, Ctrl/Alt for precision
 - ⚙️ **Highly Configurable** - Tune all parameters to your needs
-- 🎨 **Auto Scene Calibration** - Adjusts zoom speed based on model size
+- 🎨 **Auto Scene Calibration** - Fixes dolly slowdown by adjusting zoom speed based on model size

 ## 📦 Installation